hapax/hapax.github.io/research.md

 gravity than quantum mechanics, we can use AdS/CFT to sneakily do our quantum homework!

-AdS/CFT is still far from understood, and with many mysterious and exciting frontiers.
+AdS/CFT is still far from understood.
 At the moment, I'm focused on two related questions:
 1. What can AdS/CFT tell us about black holes and physics behind the horizon?